pantheon-systems/documentation/source/_docs/preventing-plan-abuse.md

 Site traffic is rarely a black and white issue, and cases of clear plan abuse are outliers.
 We always start with a conversation, and are equipped to go deep in determining what is causing an excessive amount of traffic for your site.

-If you recieve a communication from us about possible plan abuse, don't panic.
+If you receive a communication from us about possible plan abuse, don't panic.
 We will work with you to fully understand the situation and find solution, whether that involves shutting down a malicious bot, or adjusting your site's plan.